kappter/slidecraft/README.markdown

 ## Usage
 1. Open the app in a browser (desktop, phone, or projector).
-2. Select a theme (Light or Dark) from the dropdown for optimal visibility.
+2. Select a theme (Light or Dark) from the header dropdown for optimal visibility.
 3. Upload a CSV file containing process steps (see [CSV Format](#csv-format) below).
-4. Click or tap to advance through the steps, or use “Previous”/“Next” buttons or arrow keys.
+4. Check 'Auto-Advance' to move slides automatically based on the Duration column (default 5 seconds).
+5. Click 'Start' to begin the guided process.
-5. Complete the 5-question multiple-choice quiz.
+6. Complete the 5-question multiple-choice quiz.
-6. Enter your name (optional) and upload a photo (JPEG/PNG, max 5MB) of your process results.
+7. Enter your name (optional) and upload a photo (JPEG/PNG, max 5MB) of your process results.
-7. Download the PDF report, which includes your quiz score, time taken, photo, and process summary.
+8. Download the PDF report, which includes your quiz score, time taken, photo, and process summary.
-8. Submit the PDF to Canvas or your learning management system.
+9. Submit the PDF to Canvas or your learning management system.

 ## CSV Format
 The CSV file must have the following columns: